github/gitignore/Global/README.md

 ## Globally Useful gitignores

-This directory contains globally useful gitignores.
+This directory contains globally useful gitignores, e.g. OS-specific and editor specific.

-Here's a good **global** gitignore:
+For more on global gitignores:
 <http://help.github.com/git-ignore/>

 And a good blog post about 'em: